terra-campaigns/arrival/campaign/part02/chap008.md

 - **Kethra**: Find the purple dragon

 ## Intro
-- Things to discuss before game starts
+- Babi will play the sorcerer or the archer?
+- By the end of the session, or by Sunday evening, tell me what change in the world you want to do next

 ## Strong start
-- 8-day trip to get to Mystra's temple, where characters will rest and recover.
-- Encounter: one encounter each 1d6 days [use link level 2, underdark, all sources, all types](https://www.chaosgen.com/dnd5e/encounter)

 ### Mystra's Temple
+- 8-day trip to get to Mystra's temple, where characters will rest and recover
 - Location: [Mystra's Temple](../locations/templeMystra.md)
 - Draw: Find the password for Mystra's door
 - NPCs in the temple are: priests, cultists and traders (commoners)
 - Consider having a [Thunderstorm](../rules/houseRules.md#Thunderstorm) 2d4 hours after leaving the temple

+### Ushulx' trap
+- She will try to communicate (sneak past PCs) with Cagoth-ze to warn of the intruders - and make a plan to get rid of them (e.g. arousing the undead to where they are resting, etc)

 ## Potential scenes